-Students will be encouraged to think about reading as a creative act in which they collaborate with an author to create an imagined world and to consider the reading of creative work as an act that builds empathy.
+In the Creative Writing through Reading course, you will be encouraged to think about reading as a creative act in which you can collaborate with an author to create an imagined world and consider the reading of creative work as an act that builds empathy.

 Upon successful completion of this course, you will be able to: